SNAP runs out of money Nov. 1. States are now figuring out how to feed millions of people

 In a letter dated Oct.
 10, the U.S. Department of Agriculture (USDA) told state agencies to hold off distributing November benefits "until further notice" because of insufficient funds.
 The left-leaning Center on Budget and Policy Priorities has called on the agency to shift money from its contingency fund and other places to keep SNAP at least partially funded.
 It contends the USDA has a legal obligation to do so since SNAP is an entitlement program.
 But the USDA rejects that argument, stating in a memo Friday that its contingency funds are "not legally available" to extend regular benefits and are meant only for "natural disasters like hurricanes, tornadoes, and floods."

-As NPR's Stephen Fowler reports, a coalition of more than two dozen Democratic attorneys general and Democratic governors from three states are suing the Trump administration over its decision to suspend federal food benefits during the government shutdown.
+As NPR's Stephen Fowler reports, a coalition of more than two dozen Democratic state leaders are suing the Trump administration over its decision to suspend federal food benefits during the government shutdown.

 Now, as November looms, states are trying to sort what options they can offer beneficiaries to fill the gap in food assistance.